Gelfand Models for Diagram Algebras: Introduction

-An involution $t \in \S_k$ is a permutation such that $t^2 = 1$.
+\begin{subsection}{Saxl's model characters of $\S_k$} An involution $t \in \S_k$ is a permutation such that $t^2 = 1$.
 In disjoint cycle notation, involutions consist of 2-cycles and fixed points.
 Let $\I_k$ be the set of involutions in $\S_k$ and let $\I_{k}^f$ be the involutions in $\S_k$ which fix precisely $f$ points; that is,